1. Previous: Chapter 1

 This looks like a lot, but there are really just a few pieces, and they’re all easy to understand.

-3. (radius: Double) says that this function has an input called radius, which has a type called Double.
+3. Then, (radius: Double) says that this function has an input called radius, which has a type called Double.
 We call radius a parameter of this function.

-4. : Double after the closing parenthesis indicates that the output of the function will be of type Double.
+4. Then, the ": Double" after the closing parenthesis indicates that the output of the function will be a Double value.
 This is called the return type of the function.

-5. 2 * pi * radius is called the body of the function.
+5. And finally, 2 * pi * radius is called the body of the function.
 Whatever this expression evaluates to will be the output of the function.
 The value of that output is referred to as the result of the function.
 It’s the thing that comes out of the machine.
 Note that whatever this expression evaluates to must be the same type that’s specified by the return type.
 In this example, 2 * pi * radius must evaluate to a Double or we’ll get an error.

 The same machine as previously with arrows pointing to the different parts of the Kotlin function. radius in circumference out fun circumference ( radius : Double): Double = 2 * pi * radius name of input name of this machine Calculation that happens inside this machine